Bernhard Altmann: Nazi persecution and exile

+Postwar life in the US

-The cashmere business started in North America in 1947 when Altmann added the cashmere fiber line; he subsequently opened a factory in Texas.
+With Maria and Fritz as the primary "boots on the ground" in California, the cashmere business started in North America in 1947; Bernhard subsequently opened a factory in Texas.
 By 1951 it was reported that one in every three cashmere sweaters sold in America came from Altmann's Texas mill.

-Altmann also produced clothes in Shetland wool, vicuna and a lambswool/fur fibre blend called "Bernamere".
+Altmann also produced clothes in Shetland wool, vicuña and a lambswool/fur fibre blend called "Bernamere".
 A 1960s advertising tagline for the company ran: "The Legend of a Great Knitter."